Nmcleon/alx-system_engineering-devops/command_line_for_the_win/README.md

 5. Confirm that the screenshots have been successfully transferred by checking the sandbox directory.

 6. After successful transfer, proceed to add, commit, and push the screenshots to this GitHub repository.

-## Contributing

-Contributions to this project are not required, as it is an individual exercise.
-However, feedback and suggestions are welcome through GitHub issues.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-0. First 九 tasks
-Complete the first 9 tasks.
-- File: 0-first_9_tasks.jpg,0-first_9_tasks.png

-1. Reach חי completed tasks
-- File: 1-next_9_tasks.jpg,1-next_9_tasks.png

-2. Reach the perfect cube, 27
-- File: 2-next_9_tasks.jpg,2-next_9_tasks.png